gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/setting-up-integrations-gij-cloud.md

     </div>
     <div class="imsgbox">
         <b>GitLab</b><br>
         Support for Gitlab API v3 is deprecated.
-We recommend to use <b>GitLab API v4</b> when adding new integrations for increased security.
+Use <b>GitLab API v4</b> when adding new integrations for increased security.
     </div>
     </div>
 </div>

-### Webhook indexing integration
+### Webhook Indexing Integration

 <img src='/wp-content/uploads/gij-add-new-integration-webhook-indexing-sel-2025.png' style='display:block;max-width:100%;margin:25px auto 35px auto' />

 Connect directly to a Git service by configuring webhooks to push commit, branch, pull request, and tag data to Jira Cloud.

 Webhook indexing integration allows your connected git servers to work behind a firewall.
-However, the downside is that your integration will have limited features.
-For now, the supported git servers are GitHub.com, GitLab and Microsoft.
-More will be coming in the future.
+However, this integration type has limited features.
+Currently supported git servers are GitHub.com, GitLab, and Microsoft.
+More will be added in the future.

 &nbsp;